 The sound of applause filtered down the stairway, and I realized there was a reading taking place.
 Tugging on Mr. Wright’s sweat-drenched hand, I climbed the stairs and entered the small room at the top.
 There, a tattoo-covered, multi-pierced person was reading an essay about pigeons.

-To this day, Mr. Wright and I have an unresolved bet regarding the sex of the reader.
+To this day, Mr. Wright and I have an unresolved bet regarding the gender of the reader.